Zapfenkiller/Mojo-Bootloader/README.md

 > To build the bootloader for the ATmega16U4 (Mojo V2) copy Makefile-v2 to
 > Makefile and run make.
-This means that `Makefile` is just a copy of the respective `Makefile-v*` made before `make` gets called. **Check the VID/PID combination you use.
+This means that `Makefile` is just a copy of the respective `Makefile-v*` made before `make` gets called.
+Or you call the respective Makefiles directly, e. g.
+`make -f Makefile-v3`.

+**Check the VID/PID combination you use.
 The ones given are never legally covered by the license and keep property of their respective owners!**